taku06mura/freemarket_sample_66d/README.md

 - has_many :sns_users dependent: :destroy
 - has_many :items dependent: :destroy
 - has_many :comments dependent: :destroy
-- belongs_to :profile dependent: :destroy
+- has_one :profile dependent: :destroy
+- has_one :personal_data dependent: :destroy

 ## creditsテーブル
 |Column|Type|Options|